co0kie-guapi/co0kie-guapi/README.md

 - 🌱 I’m currently learning machine learning and unity
-- 🤔  graphic programming enginee in the planning stage
+- 🤔 Developing the graphic programming engine is in the planning stage

 <!--